website-icon/standard/README.md

 And it is far from the humble beginnings of favicons, as [the W3C suggested](https://www.w3.org/2005/10/howto-favicon) in 2005.

-In a nutshell, it’s a mess.
+In a nutshell, **it’s a mess**.

 In this situation Jeff Starr presents the need for a favicon standard eloquently in a [blog post](https://perishablepress.com/favicon-standard/).
 This was the starting point for creating this proposed standard.

-The target is to get back to the sweet spot between configuration and convention, where the most common cases can be handled with zero extra markup.
+The target is to get back to the sweet spot between **configuration and convention**, where the most common cases can be handled with zero extra markup.

 Therefore we piggyback on RFC 8615, that standardizes the `/.well-known/`